 8 Stop Smoking Tips from the Experts

-We asked ex-smokers for their quitting advice.
-And, although there is no single way to stop smoking, you may find these ex-pert tips from other ex-smokers, work for you too:
+We asked people who used to smoke for their quitting advice.
+And, although there is no single way to stop smoking, you may find these expert tips work for you too:

 Do it for your own personal reasons.